What Is Phishing? How to Spot and Avoid Scams in 2026

 - Branding inconsistencies such as wrong logos, colors, or formatting

-- Requests for information the legitimate sender should already have
+- Requests for information the legitimate sender should already have on file

 What to Do If You Clicked a Phishing Link

-Change the compromised password on every site where you used it—this is why unique passwords matter.
+Change the compromised password on every site where you used it.
+This is precisely why unique passwords matter: reuse turns one compromised account into many.
 Use a password manager to generate and store unique passwords for every account.
-If you don't already use one, implementing two-factor authentication can prevent attackers from accessing accounts even with stolen passwords.
+If you don't already use multi-factor authentication (MFA), enable it on the affected account now.
+Even if attackers have your password, MFA requires a second verification factor they cannot easily obtain.
+Prioritize email accounts first—access to your email allows attackers to reset passwords across every connected service.

 Immediate Actions After Clicking a Phishing Link

-Change All Passwords Immediately
+Change Compromised Passwords Immediately

 Enable Multi-Factor Authentication